ESPRI-Mod/synda/synda/doc/replication.md

 ## Introduction

-This document describes how to create an ESGF archives partial mirror on a local cluster and keep it up to date.
+This document describes how to untar an ESGF archives partial mirror on a local cluster and keep it up to date.

 ## Synda installation